 Data Warehousing Tools and Techniques

-The data infrastructure of most organizations is a collection of heterogeneous systems.
+The data infrastructure of most organizations is a collection of different systems.
 For example, an organization might have one system that handles customer relationships, human resources, sales, production, finance, partners, etc. These systems are often poorly or not integrated at all.
 This makes it difficult to answer simple questions even though the information is available “somewhere” within the disparate data systems.

 Reverse-engineering feature in Astera DWB